anhhanuman/google-place-cypress/README.md

 ## Important Note
-For safety of APIkey, I do not upload the **.env** file here.
+For the safety of APIkey, I do not upload the **.env** file here.
 Please read [Automation](https://github.com/anhhanuman/google-place-cypress/blob/main/docs/automation-test.md) for more details.

 ## Introduction
 Welcome to google place API manual and automation test.
 Here are the details